Homemade liquid sourdough

 Preparation

-Day 1: Mix 100 g of flour, 100 ml of water, and ½ teaspoon of honey well (in the jar, leaving it open at room temperature; you can cover it with a cloth to keep the mixture in contact with the air).
+Day 1: Mix 100 g flour + 100 ml water + 1/2 teaspoon (2.5 ml) honey (in an open jar, keep at room temperature.
+You can cover the jar with a piece of cloth, so the mixture is exposed to the air).

-Day 2: (You should notice some small bubbles in the mixture; if not, that's okay; they will come.)
-Add 100 ml of water and 100 g of flour to the mixture (add the water first and mix, then add the flour; this will make it easier and quicker to achieve a homogenous mixture.
-Leave the jar open at room temperature).
+Day 2: (You will already see a few small bubbles forming in the mixture.
+If not, they will appear shortly.)
+Add 100 ml of water and 100 g of flour to the mixture (add the water first and mix.
+Then add the flour to make it easier and quicker to obtain a smooth mixture; leave the jar open and at room temperature).

-Day 3: (You should see bubbles; if not, do not mix and wait until tomorrow.)
-Add 100 ml of water and 100 g of flour to the mixture and mix everything together (leave the jar open at room temperature).
+Day 3: (You should see bubbles; if not, do not mix, and wait until the next day).
+Add 100 ml of water and 100 g of flour to the mixture and mix thoroughly (keep the jar open and at room temperature).

-Day 5: The sourdough starter is mature and ready to use.
-You can use 20 to 50% of the starter based on the weight of the flour in your bread recipe.
-With the unused portion (the active starter), continue to keep it active by adding water and flour.
-Store it in the fridge (4 to 6 degrees Celsius).
-You can take it out as needed and let it sit at room temperature for 2 to 4 hours before using.
-To refresh it, you can change the flour by mixing different organic flours (such as all-purpose flour, whole wheat flour, and rye flour, etc.).
+Day 5: The sourdough starter is now mature and ready to use.
+You can use between 20% and 50% of the weight of the flour in the bread recipe.
+Keep the unused portion (sourdough starter) active by adding water and flour.
+You should put the sourdough in the refrigerator (4 to 6°C) and you can take it out as needed and keep it at room temperature for 2 to 4 hours before using it.
+To revive the sourdough, you can change the flour by mixing organic flours (white flour, whole wheat flour, rye flour, etc.).